jerryn70/GoodbyeAds/README.md

     </div>

 ## Special Note for Users
  We block `graph.facebook.com`.
 Because this host provides ads to most of the apps.
 As we are designed for blocking Mobile application ads,there is no chance of removing this entry.
-So while using facebook, some of its content may get broken, the chances are 50-50 (Personally I didn't faced any issues).
+So while using facebook app, some of its content may get broken, (no problem with lite app and web browsing) the chances are 50-50 (Personally I didn't faced any issues).
 So if you dont what that to happen, then just whitelist `graph.facebook.com` in your adblocker.
 But remember, by doing this some of the apps/websites will display ads. <strong> If you are facing any problems feel free to contact us through `XDA` or `Telegram`.</strong>

 ## Goodbye Ads Host file Link